KarlGong/ptest/doc/en/index.md

 -n(--test-executor-number) | A positive integer | Specify the number of test executors.
 Default value is 1.
 -o(--output-dir) | A directory | Specify the output dir (relative to workspace).
 -r(--report-dir) | A directory | Specify the html report dir (relative to output dir).
--x(--xunit-xml) | A xml file | Specify the xunit result xml path (relative to output dir).
+-x(--junit-xml) | A xml file | Specify the junit result xml path (relative to output dir).
 -l(--listeners) | A comma-separated list of classes | Specify the path of test listener classes, separated by comma.<br>The listener class should implement class TestListener in ptest.plistener<br>The listener path format is: package.module.class<br>NOTE: 1. ptest ONLY searches modules under --workspace, --python-paths and sys.path<br>2.
 The listener class must be thread safe if you set -n(--test-executor-number) greater than 1
 -v(--verbose) |  | Set ptest console to verbose mode.
 --temp | A directory | Specify the temp dir (relative to workspace).
 --disable-screenshot |   | Disable taking screenshot for preporter.
--m(--merge-xunit-xmls) | A comma-separated list of xmls | Merge the xunit result xmls (relative to workspace).<br>Multiple files can be given by separating them with a comma.<br>Use --to to specify the path of merged xunit result xml.
+-m(--merge-junit-xmls) | A comma-separated list of xmls | Merge the junit result xmls (relative to workspace).<br>Multiple files can be given by separating them with a comma.<br>Use --to to specify the path of merged junit result xml.
 --to | A path | Specify the 'to' destination (relative to workspace).
 -D\<key\>=\<value\> |   | Define properties via -D\<key\>=\<value\>. e.g., -Dmykey=myvalue<br>Get defined property via get_property() in module ptest.config.